CalvinHartwell/TrafficScript-Examples/README.md

-# TrafficScript Examples for the Brocade / Riverbed Traffic Manager
+# TrafficScript Examples for the Brocade Steelapp

 Example TrafficScript scripts for the Brocade Steelapp load balancer.

 The load balancer has gone under many different names, such as stingray, zeus and zxtm.

-The TrafficManager/Zeus/ZXTM/SteelApp was formerly sold by Riverbed until 2014.
+The TrafficManager or Zeus or ZXTM or Stingray or SteelApp was formerly sold by Riverbed until 2014.

 Please feel free to use the TrafficScript examples here, there is a lack of resource for this scripting language.